Indicia-Team/lrc-drupal-template/install/post-install.rst

   might capture a DAFOR abundance.
 In our case, we'll start out with a casual survey for ad-hoc sightings, but will learn how to setup other surveys later.

 As part of the initial setup required to get the **LRC Drupal Template** site up and running, you will need to ask someone with access to the warehouse database to clone the template survey for you.
-This can be done with the following database query:
+The survey must be created first using the warehouse user interface.
+Setting up the survey's structure can be done with the following database query which is correct for the live BRC Community Warehouse, replacing *n* with the ID of the survey you created:

 .. code-block:: sql

-  TO DO
+  select indicia.f_clone_survey(185, n, 1)

 Once the survey exists on the warehouse, we need to link the survey to our recording forms.
 From your site's home page, select **Wildlife recording** from the main menu, then